txtatech/asci-qr-code-loader/README.md

 In theory they should accommodate loading the page (and its content) into the browser's memory, the cache, the DOM and as a binary string.
 These files must be manually added to index.html to use them.
 Otherwise only the single QR-Code already found in index.html is loaded.

 **Note 3:** The [ASCII-Base64-source.txt](https://github.com/txtatech/ascii-qr-code-loader/blob/main/ASCII-Base64-source.txt) is a copy of the Base64 encoded text used in making the ASCII QR-codes.
-This file is not required but was included as an example of how the JavaScript is formatted pre-ASCII.
+This file is not required but was included as an example of how the JavaScript is formatted prior to being converted into ASCII QR-Codes.

 # ASCII Art Test (index.html)